MODERATE-Project/moderate-infrastructure/README.md

 #### Configuring the OpenMetadata JWT tokens

+> [!IMPORTANT]
+> To enable first-time login to OpenMetadata, you must first create a user in Keycloak whose email matches the `initialAdmins@principalDomain` configuration in OpenMetadata.

 There are two OpenMetadata tokens that need to be configured:

 * One for the Dagster assets that run the metadata workflows.